 Spending 7 days in Taiwan is perfect for seeing the country’s varied landscapes, sampling local dishes, and getting a handle on the island’s complex history.
 While most people start & end their visit in Taipei, I’d actually recommend getting off the beaten path and skipping Taipei entirely.
 If I hadn’t planned my first Taiwan itinerary for outside Taipei, I’m not sure I’d have fallen so hard for the country.

 If you have a shorter trip, it may be ideal to spend just a few days in Taipei to get a taste of the local culture.
 Taipei is a dynamic, multicultural city, but it reminds me a bit of Seoul in how it sucks you in.
+You could spend a week in Taipei, alone, and still not get a full picture of Taiwan.
 For me, the mountains and beaches and indigenous culture call my name.
 Not to mention the craft chocolate!

 - Taiwan Itinerary: 7 Days Overview